salahnomad/salahnomad.github.io/content/place-belonging/canary-melon-compass/index.md

 We nomads obsess over spreadsheets: cost indices, Wi-Fi speeds, visa scores.
 I worshipped these false idols—until **[Ritual Hammam Europe]({{< relref "/stories-wisdom/ghost-of-ritual-hammam/" >}})** collapsed in Arles' shadow.
 "Perfect" logistics couldn't compensate for missing [cultural resonance]({{< relref "/place-belonging/art-of-seeing/" >}}).

 Remember Sally's clay expedition?
 We didn't choose the Atlas for infrastructure.
 We went where earth whispered truth through mineral strata.
-This exposes conventional metrics' bankruptcy, a critique at the heart of the **[Algorithmic Sardine's philosophy of purposeful movement]({{< relref "/stories-wisdom/algorithmic-sardine-philosophy/" >}})**.
+This exposes conventional metrics' bankruptcy, a critique at the heart of the **{{< glossary-link "algorithmic-sardine" >}} philosophy of purposeful movement**.

 > "Nomad List measures internet bandwidth, not **soul-bandwidth**.
 > It quantifies rent, but not the **cost of cultural starvation**."